ManuelElizaldi/SisyphusCorner/Writing/Writing Ideas.md

 What is it about old things that makes me love them and want to keep them forever?

+Don't let ideas fly away, once gone they will have no place to grow.
+I was watching mad men and this scene where a creative has the perfect idea for an ad.
+He was so drunk that he forgot to write it, it was poetic how he refered to the idea flying away.
+Who hasn't been through that?
+I want to write something about this feeling.
+The struggle of having something precious in your hands and then it just goes away.
+- This might be related in some way but I think the song "waiting on a song is related to this feeling"
+- capture God's whispers <- this could be the title

 ### love letter
 - Love letter to my current job *Love letter*
 - Love letter to squatting